-The Spring 2019 session concluded on May 31, 2019 without any of the above bills making significant advancement.72 The General Assembly is presently scheduled to assemble once again during its Fall 2019 veto session, scheduled for October 28-30 and November 12-14.
-After the conclusion of these two weeks of veto session, the General Assembly is not scheduled to assemble again until sometime in 2020, possibly after the likely approval of this Plan.
+The Spring 2019 legislative session concluded on May 31, 2019 without any of the above bills making significant advancement.
+74 Likewise, the Fall 2019 veto session, held during October 28-30 and November 12-14, ended without any movement on these bills or other proposals.
+The General Assembly is scheduled to assemble again starting on January 28, 2020.